milanaryal/milanaryal.github.io/_posts/2011/2011-05-24-tips-to-choose-a-unique-great-username.md

 ---
 layout: post
-title: Tips to choose a unique, great username
+title: "Tips to choose a unique, great username"
 date: 2011-05-24T12:03:19+05:45
 ---

 Whether you’re creating a brand or just in the mood to have a username that tons of other people don’t already have, it’s important to choose a unique and effective username.

 Choose a username that is easy to remember and reflects you or your brand.
 To make it unique, you may have to make up a word or use a combination of uncommon words.
 To make it strong, it will have to be recognizable and easy to remember.